Resources for New Students

 Welcome to Bates!
 We hope that the following information will be helpful as you prepare for the transition to college and explore available resources.

-There are significant differences between accommodation services and academic expectations in High School and College for students with disabilities.
+There are significant differences between disability services and academic expectations in High School and College for students with disabilities.
 This High School vs. College grid outlines some of these key differences.

 A publication from the U.S. Department of Education’s Office for Civil Rights, Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities, is also a great resource and can be helpful in understanding these changes and what to expect in college.